 WEAR THE RIGHT SHOES.
-Comfort is key because you will be doing a lot of walking on different surfaces that may include streets, docks, ramps, shuttles, water taxis and more.
+Comfort is key because you will be doing a lot of walking..
 Consider also that you will be taking your shoes on and off all day to board and view various yachts, so think of what style would work best for you.
 Lacing and unlacing sneakers works for some, but irritates others.
 If you won’t be comfortable in bare feet on board a boat, some wear socks or bring slippers or shoe covers.
 In general, heels are not a good idea.
-There are often spaces between docks and steep ramps depending on tide so flats or wedges usually work better than heels.
+There are often spaces between decks and steep ramps and stairs so flats or wedges usually work better than heels.

 WATER: A refreshment stand may not always be there when you want it – and they can be expensive.
 Put a water bottle in your tote that you can refill so you can have a sip of water when you need it most.